Kyanite

 Blue and black kyanite stone meaning

-Although potentially stable at lower pressure and low temperature, the activity of water is usually high enough under such conditions that it is replaced by hydrous aluminosilicates such as muscovite, pyrophyllite, or kaolinite.
-It is also known as disthene, rhaeticite and cyanite.
+Kyanite is a typically blue silicate mineral, commonly found in aluminum-rich metamorphic pegmatites and/or sedimentary rock.
+The presence of kyanite in metamorphic rocks generally indicates pressures higher than four kilobars.
+Although it can be stable at lower pressures and low temperatures, the high activity of water under such conditions often leads it to be replaced by hydrous aluminosilicates such as muscovite, pyrophyllite, or kaolinite.
+Kyanite is also known as disthene, rhaeticite, and cyanite.

 Black kyanite